Team-2502/Team-2502.github.io/_build/gearsandsprockets.markdown

 If you pretend the robot is a bicycle and install a derailleur, you are officially crazy and should _really truly for real_  be using gears instead.

-There are 2 kinds of chain: #25 pitch and #35 pitch. #25 pitch chain is smaller, weaker, and lighter, while #35 pitch is larger, stronger, and heavier.
+There are 2 kinds of chain that we use: #25 pitch and #35 pitch. #25 pitch chain is smaller, weaker, and lighter, while #35 pitch is larger, stronger, and heavier.
 Use #35 pitch chain in applications where strength matters, such as the drivetrain and climbers.

 Keep in mind that you must have an integer number of chain links in order to have properly tensioned chain.
 By properly tensioning your chain, you ensure that there is little to no backlash in the system (backlash is when you can rotate 1 sprocket/gear without moving the other sprocket/gear when the two are connected).
 To calculate the number of chain links you will need to use, you can use the following equation.